joey557/aidsbridge/README.md

 The HIV/AIDS Awareness and Support Platform is a comprehensive digital solution aimed at enhancing knowledge, fostering community engagement, and providing resources and support for individuals affected by HIV/AIDS.
 This platform serves as a centralized hub for education, support services, and community stories, contributing significantly to the global effort in HIV/AIDS awareness and treatment.

 ### Features
 - User Authentication and Management: Allows users to register, login, and update their profiles.
-This feature supports the differentiation of user roles such as patients, doctors, and general users, ensuring personalized content and services.

 - Articles and Educational Content Management: Users can access a wide range of articles related to HIV/AIDS prevention, treatment, and latest research findings.
 The platform enables content creation, modification, and deletion, promoting knowledge sharing among users.

+- User Story Sharing: Another kind of article.
+A space for users to share their personal stories and experiences with HIV/AIDS, fostering a sense of community and mutual support.

 - Event Management and User Participation: Facilitates the creation and management of events aimed at HIV/AIDS awareness.
 Users can find events, register their participation, and access event details, enhancing community involvement and support.

-- Resource and Consultation Services: Provides a directory of resources such as testing centers and treatment facilities, alongside booking options for consultations with healthcare professionals.
+- Resource and Consultation Services: Provides a way of finding resources such as testing centers and treatment facilities.
 This feature aims to make healthcare services more accessible to users.

-- User Story Sharing: A space for users to share their personal stories and experiences with HIV/AIDS, fostering a sense of community and mutual support.

 ### Domain-Driven Design (DDD) Model Description
 The platform is designed around a Domain-Driven Design (DDD) model that encapsulates the complexity of dealing with HIV/AIDS awareness and support.
 The model consists of several key entities and relationships: